Judge40/BetterMobGriefingGameRule/README.md

     - Whether the Sheep eating grass damages the grass.
  - Silverfish
     - Whether the Silverfish egg can hatch and destroy the block.
+    - Whether the Silverfish can hide and convert stone to monster eggs.
+ - Snowman
+    - Whether the Snowman can place a snow layer as it moves.
  - Villager
     - Whether the Villager can harvest crops.
     - Whether the Villager can pick up loot from the ground.